What is peace mediation?

 Peaceful dialogue is one of the best available ways of solving conflicts and preventing them from worsening.
 Independent and impartial non-governmental organizations like CMI provide essential support for governments and international organizations in their conflict resolution efforts.

-Since its beginnings in 2000, CMI has worked hard to bring conflicting sides together around the peace table.
+Since it started in 2000, CMI has worked hard to bring conflicting sides together around the peace table.
 We support peace efforts by helping to build trust between the conflicting sides.
 At every step we help all sides to develop their negotiation skills.
 We also offer our expertise to other conflict resolution bodies.

 CMI is proud to work in partnership with the Finnish Ministry for Foreign Affairs.
-We currently have 60 experts, working in all the world’s major crisis areas.
-The main regions we focus on are the Middle East and North Africa, Sub-Saharan Africa, and Eurasia.
+We currently have nearly 100 experts, working in all the world’s major crisis areas.
+The main regions we focus on are the Middle East and North Africa, Sub-Saharan Africa, Asia and Eurasia.

 Read more about CMI from here.